 The attending physician, or Advanced Practice Professional (APP), will record a progress note each day for each significant patient encounter on all hospitalized (inpatient, observation, and boarded) patients excluding the day of admission and the day of discharge.
 A physician must do the progress note on postoperative day #1 for all patients undergoing a procedure.
-ICU patients must be seen daily by a physician.
+ICU patients must be seen daily by a physician with documentation of a progress note.
 All progress notes must document the reason for continued hospitalization.